Essential Otley Run Infocopy-link-to-section

 How Long Does The Otley Run Take?copy-link-to-section

-However it can depend on a number of things.
-How big your group is.
-How busy the pubs are.
-Are you following the traditional rules or having a couple to begin with?
+However it can depend on a number of things – How big your group is?; how busy the pubs are?; are you strictly following the rules or flexing it with a few drinks off the cards?

-Make sure your group has a leader, to make sure drinks are getting finished and you move on.
+A must is to make sure your group has a designated leader, one that ensures the drinks are getting finished and the group moving forwards.
 Otherwise you could get stuck in the sun at the Original Oak!

 How Many Pints on the Otley Run?copy-link-to-section